PhD in Germany: Funded Doctoral Programs 2026

 - Walter Benjamin Programme — Postdoctoral, but worth mentioning: funds early-career researchers for independent projects.

-- Research Grants — Doctoral Programmes in Germany — Monthly stipend of €1,381 for up to 3 years, plus health insurance subsidy, travel allowance, and research cost support.
-Open to applicants of all nationalities (except German).
-Application deadline varies by country (typically October–November for the following year).
+- Research Grants — Doctoral Programmes in Germany — Monthly stipend of €1,381 For up to 3 years, plus health insurance subsidy, travel allowance, and research cost support.
+Open to all nationalities (except German).
+Application deadlines: October–November for the following year (varies by country).

 - Bi-nationally Supervised Doctoral Degrees (Cotutelle) — For candidates pursuing a joint doctorate between a German university and a university in their home country.
 Funding covers the research stays in Germany.